ovochris56/ovochris56/README.md

 🌱 I’m currently working on
 - Deepening my understanding of AI/ML to integrate with my healthcare data projects.
 - Sharpening my skills in Python, R, and SQL while balancing my coursework.
-- Independent projects in football and healthcare analytics
+- Independent projects in healthcare analytics

 📬 How to Reach Me
 - 📧 Email: cfontes721@gmail.com